 Since September 2018, we have been the main shirt sponsor of the Metropolitan Police Rugby Football Club.
-The Club was established in 1923 and, since its formation, has been made up of serving and former police officers, as well as their close relatives.
-Despite the challenges of 2020, the club was able to provide some fitness support to the players and their families and we hope 2021 will bring more opportunities for actual games to take place.
+The Club was established in 1923 and, since its formation, has been made up of serving and former Police Officers, as well as their close relatives.
+Despite the challenges of recent years, it was wonderful to see the whole club able to start to return to fixtures during the year.